 Emily played out the whole conversation by role playing as her manager and herself.
 She wasn't okay with paying for the meal when it should have been free.

 We get some perks as added benefits to our job.
 But, sometimes we are even deprived of these benefits.
 This happened to a McDonald’s worker who posted a TikTok video about how her manager said that she should pay for her crew meal.
 She did not agree to it as she knew it was a part of her compensation.
-Emily (@mcemily23)'s video has gone viral on TikTok and has 29,600 views.
+Emily (@mcemily23)'s video gained over 29,600 views.
 Here, she did a skit where she had her crew order and she played the role of herself and her manager.
 “I’m just getting a McChicken and a small fries,” she said.
 “It’s all I’m getting.
 That’s literally it.”

 Emily said her previous boss had told her that it was a part of her compensation but the current manager disagreed and ended in some back and forth between them.
 “He told me that I would have to pay for a McChicken and a small fry when I should have got it for free,” she said.
 “And I convinced him to let me have it for free this one time because I’ve always got it for free on my crew meal on my meal break.”